FJShen/RustySAT/README.md

   - sat_solver/
     - sat_structures.rs: Auxiliary methods for the
       data structures (e.g. debug-print format and checking if a clause is unsatisfiable).
     - dpll.rs: Routines for the DPLL algorithm.
-Routines for BCP.
+Routines for `Boolean Constraint Propagation`.
   - heuristics.rs: Top level file for the module `heuristics`.
   - heuristics/
     - heuristics.rs: Declaration of the `Heuristics` trait (heuristics for picking a variable to assign).